You’re going to love the Valley of the Hoëgne. It’s one of the prettiest river valleys in Belgium

 At the end of the trail you will come out into an open expanse (another good picnic area!) and see the Bridge of Centenaire, which was built in 1930 to mark Belgium’s 100th birthday:

-It’s then time to go back, but you don’t simply retrace your steps.
-You turn left on a wooden path, and follow the blue cross signs which will take you up the side of the valley, looking down onto the river below.
+It’s then time to go back, but you don’t have to simply retrace your steps.
+You can turn left on a wooden path, and follow the blue cross signs which will take you up the side of the valley, looking down onto the river below.
 There is a small lookout point with a shelter, from where you can get splendid views of the valley.